ntvthuyen/ntvthuyen.github.io/urara/welcome/+page.md

 ## About this blog

 This blog is gonna be a place to share my PhD journey when I officially get my admisison.
-I want to improve my writing as well (English, Vietnamese, and Chinese(future :>))